brainfoolong/omxwebgui/README.md

 Open the page with http://IPTOYOURPI:4321

-* or when you already have a webserver just open the page int he browser.
+* or when you already have a webserver just open the page in the browser.

 ## Autostart
 Add the following line to crontab with `sudo crontab -e` to start the simple php webserver on reboot